ESMValGroup/ESMValTool/doc/sphinx/source/namelists/namelist_clouds.rst

         * models_to_skip: name(s) of data set(s) to be skipped when calculating the multi-model mean (usually all observations)
         * ncdf: enable to output to netCDF; either use "default" or give a full file name
         * styleset: "CMIP5", "DEFAULT"
-        * timemean: time averaging, i.e. “seasonalclim” (DJF, MAM, JJA, SON), “annualclim” (annual mean)
+        * timemean: time averaging, i.e. "seasonalclim" (DJF, MAM, JJA, SON), "annualclim" (annual mean)

         *Required variable_info attributes*